cosmos/developer-portal/ida-customizations/ida-course/exercise-week2.md

 order:
 description: Introducing the Final Exam
 tags:
-  - deep-dive
+  - cosmos-sdk
 ---

 # Coding Exercise 1

-**Coding Exercise 1**, to adjust one line of code, is now accessible in your personal repo.
-Click [here](link) to go to the Academy repository.
+**Coding Exercise 1** is now accessible in your personal repo, found [here](https://git.academy.b9lab.com/ida-p5-final-exam/student-projects), in our Academy Gitlab server.

+To complete this exercise, all you need is, in effect, to adjust one line of code.
+An experienced developer can tackle it in 5 minutes.

 <HighlightBox type="note">